sonisanskar/DiPD/README.md

 The tweets have following attributes- created_at,retweet_count,followers_count,location , username, statuses_count, label

 The dataset can be retrieved from the links given below.
-Kindly cite us(hyperlink)  if you use this dataset.
+Kindly cite us if you use this dataset.

 Github link | Drive link

+You can cite using-